PrestaShopCorp/puik/docs/vitepress/src/vue-components/button.md

 ---
-title: Button
 description : A button is a widget that enables users to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.
+name: button
+outline: deep
 ---
 <script setup>
   import Button from '@vitepress/components/Button.vue';
-  import DataAttributes from '@vitepress/components/DataAttributes.vue';
+  import DataAttributes from '@vitepress/utilities/DataAttributes.vue';
-  import ComponentOverview from '@vitepress/components/ComponentOverview.vue';
+  import ComponentOverview from '@vitepress/utilities/ComponentOverview.vue';

   const attributes = [
     {